mohamedaminebenzid/code-challenge-cart-api/CONTRIBUTING.md

  POST /cart-api/v1/carts/{cart-id}/checkout

 ## Import remarks
--It's noteworthy that the implemented REST API correspond to the level 3 of the Richardson Maturity Model

-by supporting Hypermedia as the Engine of Application State (HATEOAS).
+- It's noteworthy that the implemented REST API correspond to the level 3 of the Richardson Maturity Model by supporting Hypermedia as the Engine of Application State (HATEOAS).
   "With HATEOAS, a client interacts with a network application whose application servers provide information dynamically through hypermedia.
 A REST client needs little   to no prior knowledge about how to interact with an application or server beyond a generic understanding of hypermedia"(Wikipedia)

 - I have used POST rather than POST for the checkout operation as it is not idempotent

 - To create the cart we had to choose between two options: we either lazily create the cart the first time we’re asked to put a product in it or we eagerly create it   with a separate call before we can put any products in it.

 Pros of option 1 :
  - one less call